When would I consider a secured loan?

 Can I get a secured loan with no equity?

-For example, if you have a £100,000 outstanding mortgage balance on a house worth £200,000, your equity is £100,000 (which is 50% of the current value).
+For example, if you have a £100,000 outstanding mortgage balance on a house worth £200,000, your equity is £100,000 (50% of the current value).
 The more equity you have, the more you may be able to borrow against it, as there’s less risk of you going into negative equity (where you owe more than your house is worth).

-If you are a homeowner without sufficient equity, or a tenant with no property, there are other forms of borrowing you could consider instead - such as a personal loan, credit card or overdraft.
+If you are a homeowner without sufficient equity, or a tenant with no property, there are other forms of borrowing you could consider instead.
+Depending on your needs, a personal loan, credit card, or overdraft may be suitable.

 What do lenders accept as collateral?

 In some circumstances, it is possible to secure a loan against an asset other than a home.
-Whatever you’re securing your loan against needs to be realistically able to cover the total cost of the loan, just in case you can’t afford the repayments.
+The asset would need to be worth approximately the same as the total cost of the loan, just in case you fail to meet the repayments.

 Typical assets may include:

-- car – a logbook loan is secured against your car.
-If fail to repay the loan, the lender could legally repossess your car.
-Be aware, these types of loans usually apply high interest rates
+- Car – a logbook loan is secured against your car.
+If you fail to repay the loan, the lender could repossess your car.
+Be aware, these types of loans usually apply high interest rates.

 Why do some loans require collateral?

-Secured loans require collateral because it gives the lender assurance that they’ll be able to claim back funds in the event of non-payment - as they could repossesses your asset, as a last resort.
+Secured loans require collateral because it gives the lender assurance that they’ll be able to claim back funds in the event of non-payment, as they could repossess the asset.

 This safety net reduces the risk to the lender and enables them to offer larger sums of money with lower interest rates compared to unsecured loans.
 But because of the potential risk to your property, it’s very important that you are certain you can manage the repayments on a homeowner loan before you take one out.